 On behalf of the Understanding Society User Support Team

-Updated by david rhodes almost 5 years ago
+Updated by david rhodes over 5 years ago

 Thank you for your reply.
 It is more than a little odd that US does not include an HRP identifier, given how central the concept is to household level analysis, and how widely the notion is used in outputs from Government and other large-scale surveys.